Letterbook/FEP/feps/fep-c390.md

 - `alsoKnownAs` (REQUIRED): the value of this property MUST match the actor ID.
 - `proof` (REQUIRED): the data integrity proof, as defined by [Data Integrity](https://w3c.github.io/vc-data-integrity/) specification.

-The document MUST not contain any additional properties.
+The document MAY contain additional properties.

 Identity proofs SHOULD be attached to an actor object, under the `attachment` property.

+WARNING: This proposal is not final yet and property names are subject to change.
+In particular, `id` will likely be replaced with `issuer` in order to make identity proofs forward compatible with [Verifiable Credentials Data Model v1.1](https://www.w3.org/TR/vc-data-model/) specification.

 ### Proof generation